DmitrySHilovsky/parabank.parasoft.com/README.md

 - Add .vs and .idea in gitignore and remove them from git history

 #### TESTS:
 - Task in the registration test:
-    - Create new User
     - Create new User with empty Data
     - Create new User with invalid (empty) login
     - Create new User with invalid (empty) password